United Kingdom in the Eurovision Song Contest 2018: Final

 Six acts competed in the televised final on 7 February 2018.
 In addition to their performances, the guest performer was Lucie Jones, who represented the United Kingdom in 2017 with the song "Never Give Up on You", performing an ABBA medley with Måns Zelmerlöw.

 A panel of experts provided feedback regarding the songs during the show.
-The panel consisted of Rylan Clark-Neal (singer, television presenter, television personality and model), Rochelle Humes (singer and television presenter) and Tom Fletcher (singer-songwriter and guitarist).
-A combination of the votes from an eight-member professional jury and a public vote consisting of televoting and online voting selected the winner, "Storm" performed by SuRie.
-The jury consisted of David Grant (vocal coach), Caroline Sullivan (music journalist), Roisin O'Connor (music correspondent), Steve Tandy (regional radio promoter), Sara Sesardic (Spotify music editor), Alastair Webber (A&R manager), Marco Sensi (MTV Music editor) and Kele Le Roc (singer).
+The panel consisted of Rylan Clark-Neal (television presenter and Eurovision fan), Rochelle Humes (singer and television presenter) and Tom Fletcher (singer-songwriter and guitarist).
+A combination of the votes from an eight-member professional jury and a public vote consisting of televoting and online voting selected the winner.
+The jury and public vote each created a ranking from which points from 1 (lowest) to 6 (highest) were awarded, and after both sets of points were combined, "Storm" performed by SuRie was the winner.
+The jury consisted of David Grant (vocal coach), Caroline Sullivan (music journalist The Guardian), Roisin O'Connor (music correspondent The Independent), Steve Tandy (regional radio promoter), Sara Sesardic (music editor at Spotify), Alastair Webber (A&R manager), Marco Sensi (music editor at MTV Music) and Kele Le Roc (artist, writer and creative).